sacruffnex/CS_Capstone/README.md

     - Click on tabs on the bottom to navigate

 - [Revised Test Cases.xlsx](https://github.com/sacruffnex/CS_Capstone/blob/main/Destination%20Project/Revised%20Test%20Cases.xlsx)
-    - Open Excel to view the test cases and expected outputs
+    - Open Excel to view the test cases and expected program outputs
     - Click on tabs on the bottom to navigate